-Estonia has one of the highest broadband penetration rates in Europe.
-Broadband is available via a range of fixed-line and wireless technologies, with ADSL2+, FttP, cable, Wi-Fi, WiMAX and HSPA/LTE options widely available.
-The incumbent telco Telia is the dominant provider of DSL-based services, while cable broadband is the main competing platform.
-Telia planned to end DSL-based services by the end of 2020, migrating customers to its G.fast and fibre networks.
+Progressive government policies on broadband infrastructure and an active regulatory regime have also contributed to Estonia having one of the highest broadband penetration rates in Europe.
+Broadband is available via a range of fixed-line and wireless technologies, with ADSL2+, FttP, cable, Wi-Fi, WiMAX and HSPA/LTE platforms widely available.
+The incumbent telco Telia Estonia is the dominant provider of DSL-based services, while cable broadband is the main competing platform.
+Telia is planning to end DSL-based services by the end of 2020, migrating customers to its G.fast and fibre networks.
 Elisa’s consolidation with the principal cableco Starman in April 2017 has enabled the operator to offer a more comprehensive suite of bundled services, and so compete more effectively with Telia.

 High broadband penetration has underpinned Estonia’s emerging internet economy, with various e-commerce, e-government, e-education and e-health services available and widely used.

-This report provides statistics and an overview of broadband market developments and trends in Estonia, as well as forecasts to 2023.
+This report provides statistics and an overview of broadband market developments and trends in Estonia, as well as subscribers forecasts.

-Telia (Elion), Starman (Elisa), STV, Viasat, Levira, Baltic Broadband.
+Telia Estonia, Elisa, Starman, STV, Viasat, Levira, Baltic Broadband.

 Table of Contents